 Exploring Our Infrastructure and Design

 Now that we understand the goal of the lab, the solution we want to implement, and the existing limitations, it is time to focus on the infrastructure we will be working with.
-As we have mentioned before, this infrastructure consists of two key components: the Electric vehicle and the re-training machine.
+As we have mentioned before, this infrastructure consists of two key components: the autonomous vehicle and the re-training machine.

-Electric vehicle (RHDE)
+Autonomous vehicle (RHDE)

 Re-training Node (SNO)